Virtual tables overview

 Virtual tables allow you to query and write to tables in supported data platforms without storing the data in Foundry.

-You can interact with the tables in Python transforms with the transforms-tables library.
+You can interact with tables in Python transforms using the transforms-tables library.

 Prerequisites

-To interact with virtual tables from a Python transform, you must:
+To use virtual tables in a Python transform, you must:

 1. Upgrade your Python repository to the latest version.